-Imp.
 Note: With insurance plans, you get what you pay for.
-It means if you choose high tier plan, you will pay more in premium, but it will have a better coverage and may include out-of-network providers too.
+It means if you choose a high tier plan, you will pay more in premium, but it will have better coverage and may include out-of-network providers too.

 In-Network vs Out-of-Network Providers

-In-Network: You are given a list of dentists that are contracted by the insurance provider to provide dental services at a fixed rate.
+In-Network: You are given a list of dentists who are contracted by the insurance provider to provide dental services at a fixed rate.

-Out-of-Network: You can go to any dentist that is not the list provided by the insurance provider.
+Out-of-Network: You can go to any dentist who is not on the list provided by the insurance provider.

 An in-network provider has contracted, set fees.
 They aren’t paid as much as an out-of-network provider.
-For example: If you go to an in-network provider for a routine cleaning, for which the rate is set at $50 by your insurance provider, the dentist will get paid only $50.
-Whereas, if you decide to go to an out-of-network provider for a routine checkup, who, as a matter of fact, charge $80 for a routine cleaning, then you might need to pay additional amount.
+For example: If you go to an in-network provider for a routine cleaning, and the rate is set at $50 by your insurance provider, the dentist will get paid only $50.
+Whereas, if you decide to go to an out-of-network provider for a routine checkup, that charges $80 for a routine cleaning, then you might need to pay an additional amount.
 Why?
-Because, although the insurance says they cover this service at 100%, they are accountable to pay only for what they deem “reasonable and customary” based on the amount charged by other dentists in the same geographical area.
+Because, although the insurance company says they cover this service at 100%, they are accountable to pay only for what they deem “reasonable and customary” based on the amount charged by other dentists in the same geographical area.
 Therefore, in this case, insurance may end up picking $68, leaving $12 for you to pay to the dentist.